wnchan/tp/docs/DeveloperGuide.md

 **MSS**

-1. Student requests to delete a specific student on the list by email
+1. Student requests to delete a specific student on the list by email.
 2. StudentConnect deletes the student.

-   Use case ends
+   Use case ends.

 **Extensions:**

 * 1a.
-The given email is invalid
+The given email is invalid.
     * 1a1.
 StudentConnect shows an error message.

-  Use case ends
+  Use case ends.

 **Use Case: Edit a student**